vaporsjs/ethers.js/docs/v5/api/providers/api-providers/README.md

 provider = new InfuraProvider();

 // Connect to the ropsten testnet
-// (see EtherscanProvider above for other network examples) provider = new InfuraProvider("ropsten");
+// (see VaporscanProvider above for other network examples) provider = new InfuraProvider("ropsten");

 // Connect to mainnet with a Project ID (these are equivalent)